NST-byte/Australian-Rainfall-Classification-Task/README.md

-## Title
+## Classification Task predicting rain

-*First Point
+*First Point <br>
-*Second Point
+*Second Point <br>

-ACtually the aim is to calculate todays weather
+The aim of this project is to create models that will best predict whether there will be rain on the following day